Garden Poetry

 It could be that a fairy tiptoes into my garden each night while I sleep and places something new there for me to find when I wake up.

-A garden fairy of sorts.
+A garden fairy of sorts, bringing me garden poetry.

 The next best thing to having all these plants to watch grow and tend to is photographing them.